fbtriangle/AIESEC/README.md

   - **Test Automation**: WebUI automation, Android app automation
 - Methodologies: Agile (SCRUM, Kanban), Waterfall

-# Content of training to be provided to your company
+# Content of training at FB Triangle
 ## Training contents
 - **Training as a model:**
   - ‘Training on the job’ model